Tech Accelerator

 • Process convergence covers the convergence of workflows.
 IT and OT departments must reform their processes to accommodate each other and make sure important projects are communicated.
 This is an organizational convergence, dealing with the structure of the internal business.
 For example, a business might follow specific processes for storing and protecting IT data, but this process might be adapted or extended for converging OT systems.

 • Software and data convergence deals with getting the software and data in the front office to work to address OT needs.
 This is a technical convergence involving the network architecture of the business.
 For example, IT might need to implement new tools to gather OT data and combine OT and IT data for analysis.
+For example, future business analytics and decision-making might include data collected and processed for OT systems as well as IT systems.

 • Physical convergence includes physical devices being converged or retrofitted with newer hardware to accommodate the addition of IT to traditional OT.
 This is an operational convergence, where the hardware itself is updated and maintained over time.
 This might include the purchase of new OT systems or the addition of aftermarket devices to facilitate data communication and control.